iamjoshgilman/Encryptopedia/03 - Content/03 - Java.md

 }
 ```

-Creating a variable: Type name = value;
+### Creating a variable: Type name = value;

 - int | Any whole number, including negative
-- double | anything with decimal, even 2.0
+- double | Anything with decimal, even 2.0
-- String | any words, can be sin
+- String | Can be anything, think words and sentences
+- char | Can be a single letter or number
+- Boolean | Typical true or false

+### Data Types

+- Int: (-2,147,483,)
+- Long:
+- Short
+- Float
+- Double
+- Boolean
+- Char

 ___